 - Globorotalia truncatulinoides (dextral) Mg/Ca as a proxy for Gulf of Mexico winter mixed-layer temperature: Evidence from a sediment trap in the northern Gulf of Mexico - J. Spear et al. Marine Micropaleontology (2011)

 - Foraminiferal faunal evidence of twentieth-century Barents Sea warming - L. J. Wilson et al., The Holocene (2011)

 - Impacts of a recent storm surge on an Arctic delta ecosystem examined in the context of the last millennium - M. Pisaric et al., Proceedings of the National Academy of Sciences (2011)

 This is a very small subset of papers where authors report late 20th century warming via non-tree ring proxies.
-Coincidentally (or not), the marine sediment core that I am currently working on shows a large 20th century warming signal as well.
+Coincidentally (or not), the marine sediment cores that I am currently working on shows a large 20th century warming signal as well.
 In fact, I would place more trust in proxies than pre-satellite (pre~1950) or reanalysis data in accurately recording temperature and other climatic variables.

-Summary: (to reiterate), Dr. Singer's claim is false.
+Summary: Dr. Singer's claim is false.